The Razzies dissed Bruce Willis. After aphasia diagnosis, they took it back.

 “His pictures were pretty low-profile; I think they all went directly to streaming,” Wilson told Vulture.
 “But when we checked his IMDb filmography and saw, Wow, he was actually in eight movies that came out in a single year, that is a Razzie record.”

-On Wednesday, several days after the Razzies announced Willis’s “worst performance” award, Willis’s daughter wrote in an Instagram post that Willis, 67, was recently diagnosed with aphasia and it “is impacting his cognitive abilities.”
+On Wednesday, several days after the Razzies announced Willis’s “worst performance” award, his daughter wrote in an Instagram post that Willis, 67, was recently diagnosed with aphasia, and it “is impacting his cognitive abilities.”

 “This is a really challenging time for our family and we are so appreciative of your continued love, compassion and support,” Rumer Willis wrote.